 Lutron is an American lighting control company.
 They have several lines of home automation devices that manage light switches/dimmers, occupancy sensors, HVAC controls, etc. The

-lutron component in Home Assistant is responsible for communicating with the main hub for these systems.
+lutron integration in Home Assistant is responsible for communicating with the main hub for these systems.

 Presently, there’s only support for communicating with the RadioRA 2 Main Repeater and only handle light switches, dimmers, and seeTouch keypad scenes.

 When configured, the

 lutron integration will automatically discover the rooms and their associated switches/dimmers as configured by the RadioRA 2 software from Lutron.
 Each room will be treated as a separate group.

 To use Lutron RadioRA 2 devices in your installation, add the following to your